ahmedshh/merge-airguardians/README.md

    cd AirGuardians
    ```

-2. Locate the `start.bat` file in the project directory.
+2. Navigate to the `backend` folder where the `start.bat` file is located.

 3. **Run the `start.bat` file** by double-clicking it.
 This will automatically start:
    - The **backend** server (`app.py`)